ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/8266808">[Boy]DaLat</a></p>

 Speaking of the layout, in fact, I mainly took inspirations from Corsace.
 For the aesthetic, I'm mostly influenced by the design of Google's Material UI, specifically Android 12's Material You.
 If you look at the initial prototype design of ResCup overlay, you will notice a heavy resemblance from it.
-I'm trying to switch to a different style at the moment, which is Brutalism design.
+I'm trying to switch to a different style at the moment, which is brutalism.
 Maybe it will appear in my future overlays.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/12840110" style="background-image: url('/wiki/shared/news/2024-10-09-resurrection-cup-2024-results/avatar-Phreel.jpg')"></a>